meklis/snmp-trap-listener/README.md

 # SNMP trap listener
-Listens for SNMP traps on the specified interface and sends the received packets to a Redis channel(Pub/Sub) in JSON format.
+Listens for SNMP traps on the specified interface and sends the received packets to:
+- redis channel(Pub/Sub) in JSON format
+- script handler (stdin)

 ## Build
 **Requires Go 1.19+**